fym35/ZuckApp/README.md

 which just SUCKS tbh is pretty suprising for me...

 # How will you find the apis that whatsapp uses
-I will reverse engineer the app
+I will reverse engineer the app and inspect packets on an emulator

 # Will you ever release whatsapp's source?